What does a Lathe Operator do?

 Lathe Operator Job Description Sample

-We are seeking a skilled and experienced Lathe Operator to join our manufacturing team.
-The ideal candidate will be proficient in operating lathe machines to produce precision components and parts.
+We are seeking a skilled Lathe Operator to join our manufacturing team.
+The ideal candidate will have a strong understanding of lathe machines and will be responsible for operating and maintaining these machines to produce high-quality metal parts.

 Responsibilities:

-- Set up and operate lathe machines to produce high-quality components.
+- Set up and operate lathe machines to manufacture metal parts according to specifications.

-- Read and interpret technical drawings, blueprints, and specifications.
+- Read and interpret blueprints, technical drawings, and work instructions.

 - Perform routine maintenance and adjustments on lathe machines to ensure optimal performance.